There is a lot to contemplate when it comes to running your home.

-It is not uncommon for a heater to eventually need a new blower or a little love once a year to make sure everything is running correctly, but a well-maintained heating system should work without much fixing along the way.
+It is common for a heater to eventually need a part replacement or a little love once a year to make sure everything is running smoothly, but a well-maintained heater should work without much repairing along the way.
 A few indicators that your system may be in need of replacing are below:

 - calling the service technician multiple times for the same problem;